jungsohn/geoBTS/docs/source/Mudmat.rst

 ===================

 This section introduces interactive tools and theoretical references
-for mudmat foundation design in both onshore and offshore geotechnical conditions.
+for mudmat foundation design in geotechnical conditions.

 .. contents:: Table of Contents
    :depth: 2